Resource rent tax

 A resource rent tax is a tax on the rents gained on the exploitation of a resource.
 It can cover both renewable and non-renewable resources.
 It is classically understood to be a tax on the surplus value generated by resource exploitation beyond the necessary costs of production (which includes rewards to capital).
 An investor enjoys relief from taxation until a certain rate of return has been achieved, at which point profits are shared with the host government.

-Resource rent taxes are particularly prevalent in mining and petroleum industries.
+Resource rent taxes are particularly prevalent in the mining and petroleum industries.
 Australia's Minerals Resource Rent Tax covers rents in the mining industry.
 Norway introduced a resource rent tax on aquaculture (i.e., salmon and trout farming) in 2023, and resource rent tax on onshore wind energy effective January 1, 2024.
 In Iceland, a resource rent tax has been placed on fishing industry profits.
 In Switzerland, there is a resource rent tax on hydropower.

 Some other countries that apply resource rent tax include: